Real Gratitude Shouldn’t Be Easy: On It’s a Wonderful Life

 This, too, is true Capra.
 For all their unvarnished sentiment, his movies paint the world over with cynicism.
 In Capra’s vision, even life in heaven is a poisoned by ambition, while life on Earth is harried by greed and corruption.
 The film, perhaps, is more about thanklessness than gratitude.
 George, despite his Eagle Scout earnestness, still needs divine intervention to appreciate his life.
 So, too, does he need to make a soul-journey into the nightmare world where friends and family have been plunged into unwitting, perpetual mourning.
 These scenes are animated by a gentle sadism, and a belief that perverse tours of the imagination can soothe the spirit.
 Perhaps this is true.
 At our frequent worst, gratitude isn’t something we feel so much as calculate, tallying our advantages to weigh against the miseries of others.
 In the privacy of our own minds, our gratitude can bear a family resemblance to schadenfreude—a secret reassurance that others will always have it worse.

 But, as I have watched and rewatched the film, it seems to me that Capra’s point is that real gratitude should be difficult.
 Consider the scene about halfway through the movie when the wicked financer Mr. Potter, played by Lionel Barrymore, offers to hire George at a salary of $10,000 a year.
 The offer, we know, is in bad faith—a ploy to wipe out the Bailey Building and Loan, so Potter can further exploit the working classes without the interference of liberal-minded competitors.
 For a moment, though, George forgets himself.
 He considers the offer, flush with the possibilities of wealth, travel, prestige.
 And then—and not for the last time—he is restored to himself.
 He remembers that Potter, simpering across his giant desk like a malevolent Winston Churchill, is a fat-cat and a crony.
-“You’re a warped, frustrated old man,” George fumes, and recalls his father: he “was no businessman, but he died a richer man than you’ll ever be!”
+“You’re a warped, frustrated old man,” George fumes, and recalls his father: he “was no businessman, but he died a richer man than you’ll ever be!”“In the privacy of our own minds, our gratitude can bear a family resemblance to schadenfreude—a secret reassurance that others will always have it worse.”

 Is George ungrateful for refusing Potter’s offer?
 Certainly Potter thinks so.
 But to me, it’s this moment in the film—not George’s spree through Bedford Falls, not the film’s tearjerking, caroling conclusion—which best embodies gratitude as an ideal.
 In his showdown with Potter, George illustrates the difference between two types of gratitude—the kind that’s selfish, and the kind that’s “rigorous and inclusive,” in the words of Barbara Ehrenreich.
 Often, the suggestion to be grateful can sound like a suggestion to be complacent: to accept thing as they are, because they could always be worse; to accept what we’re given, lest we get even less.
 As Ehrenreich wrote in a 2016 op-ed for the New York Times, this is the gratitude preached by celebrities and pop psychology, and which is, at bottom, a form of “self-love.”
 But in Potter’s office, we see gratitude practiced not as the love of oneself but as a love of others.
 We see someone refuse the given in favor of the good.